 What to Do in Lang Son

-Though this province is yet to be a hotspot in the tourist map, you should not have a hard time figuring out what to do in Lang Son.
+Though this province is yet to be a hotspot on the tourist map, you should not have a hard time figuring out what to do in Lang Son.
 This history-rich and culture-filled land can effortlessly leave you amazed and wanting to discover more.

 Explore Tam Thanh Pagoda